About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 Maybe I have to think women know that term.

-So they got hired for their looks, and this offended them, and so they're filing discrimination suits, 1.4 billion dollar discrimination suit, which all I know I know, I mean, I I I know I know some women who would love to be flattered to be complimented to be hired as eye candy.
+So they got hired for their looks, and this offended them, and so they're filing discrimination suits, $1.4 billion discrimination suit, which all I know, I know.

-So I asked the question how many of you women in the audience in the deepest dark secrets of your dreams and desires would be flattered to be hired as eye candy.
+So I asked the question: how many of you women in the audience in the deepest, dark secrets of your dreams and desires would be flattered to be hired as eye candy?

-If that's your asset.
+If that's your asset that offends me.

 I would not I it's irrelevant the way I look.